Sage/streamlinejs/README.md

 See the [futures](https://github.com/Sage/streamlinejs/wiki/Futures) wiki page for details.

+The [flows module](https://github.com/Sage/streamlinejs/blob/master/lib/util/flows.md) contains utilities to deal with futures:
+`flows.collect` to wait on an array of futures and `flows.funnel` to limit the number of concurrent operations.

 # Asynchronous Array functions

 Streamline extends the Array prototype with asynchronous variants of the EcmaScript 5 `forEach`, `map`, `filter`, `reduce`, ... functions.
 These asynchronous variants are postfixed with an underscore and they take an extra `_` argument (their callback too), but they are otherwise similar to the standard ES5 functions.
 Here is an example with the `map_` function: